-The Group's accounts receivable as at the end of the reporting period, based on invoice dates, are due within 3 months.
-The Group has no accounts receivable that are past due at the end of the reporting period.
+The Group's accounts receivable as at the end of the reporting period, based on invoice dates, are aged within 3 months.
+No accounts receivable are past due at the end of the reporting period.

 The Variable Rent receivables represent amounts due from a related company which are unsecured, interest-free and repayable within one year in accordance with the terms of the respective agreements.